Gender & WASH

 Designed for WASH practitioners, development professionals, and movement leaders, the Institute offers an immersive space to question norms, amplify the voices of structurally excluded groups, and co-create strategies that promote dignity, equity, and justice in urban sanitation systems.

-A 2025 survey in Kolkata found that 61% of women had no access to soap or hand-wash in public toilets, and over half reported dirty or unhygienic surroundings, even when they had to pay to use the facility.
+A 2025 survey in Kolkata found that 61% of women had no access to soap or hand wash in public toilets, and over half reported that the surroundings were dirty and unhygienic.
+More than two-thirds (72%) of women have to pay nearly 10% of their daily income to use public toilets.
 Source

 Build your skills in inclusive Gender & WASH through curated training modules designed to support more equitable and rights-based sanitation practice.